Snowbirds (aerobatic team)

 The Snowbirds, officially known as 431 Air Demonstration Squadron (431^{e} Escadron de démonstration aérienne), are the military aerobatics flight demonstration team of the Canadian Forces and its air command, the Royal Canadian Air Force.
 The team is based at 15 Wing Moose Jaw near Moose Jaw, Saskatchewan.
 The Snowbirds' official purpose is to "demonstrate the skill, professionalism, and teamwork of Canadian Forces personnel".
 The team also provides a public relations and recruiting role, and serves as an aerial ambassador for the Canadian Armed Forces.
 The Snowbirds are the first Canadian air demonstration team to be designated as a squadron.

-The show team flies 11 CT-114 Tutors: nine for aerobatic performances, including two solo aircraft, and two spares, flown by the team coordinators.
-Additionally, 13 are maintained in storage.
+The show team flies eleven CT-114 Tutors, with nine used for aerobatic performances and two spares, as well as an additional 13 units maintained in storage.
+Due to their advanced age that exceeds 55 years, the Tutors will be retired after the 2026 season, with the team on hiatus until the transition to the CT-157 Siskin II in the early 2030s.
 Approximately 80 Canadian Forces personnel work with the squadron full-time; 24 personnel are in the show team that travels during the show season.
 The Snowbirds are the only major military aerobatics team that operates without a support aircraft.

 The Snowbirds continue the flying demonstration tradition of previous Canadian air force aerobatic teams, which include the Siskins, the Blue Devils, the Golden Hawks, and the Golden Centennaires.